 Being a part of a sales meeting only means something if it leads to conversion, ideally in a reasonable time frame.

-This metric says a lot about the efficacy of your sales team, marketing initiatives, or the value props that your brand showcases.
+This metric says a lot about the efficacy of your sales enablement initiatives, sales team, marketing initiatives, or the value props that your brand showcases.
 It’s a number that helps sales and marketing teams align their strategies.
 This KPI alone can reveal what your return on investment is for your lead generation tools, marketing campaigns, and sales development initiatives.

 Conversion rates should reflect a healthy number of client-facing actions turning into profitable sales.
 But, conversion should also be measured by how long it takes to convert a lead into a sale from start to finish.
 This reveals the quality of the leads your team has access to.